 Drinking when you’re traveling solo is a bad idea, whether you’re a male or a female.
 If you don’t want to abstain completely, avoid drinking to the point that you’re completely wasted.
 You should also keep an eye on your drinks always and never leave them unattended, even for a minute.

-If you have to go out at night, always take a Uber.
-Never take public transport at night, whether it’s a bus or the metro.
+Never take public transport at night, whether it’s a bus or the metro or walk alone.
 Take a Uber to and from the place you’re staying at.

 You don’t always have to tell the truth

 If someone comes up to you, you don’t always have to tell them that you’re a solo female traveler.
 You can pretend that you’re in Mexico with your friends and family or your husband.

 Of course, there are exceptions to this rule if you meet someone you think you can really trust.